comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 We hope that this opportunity will be used to fix this issue as well to allow pre-signing of transactions on Monero.

+[^1]: Version 0.17 at the time of writing.
-[^1]: Committing here means that the signature will only be valid for exactly these ring members.
+[^2]: Committing here means that the signature will only be valid for exactly these ring members.
 More generally speaking, *committing* ensures we cannot use the signature for anything else other than these specific inputs.